Skip to content

 This template demonstrates several proven agent architectures:

-1. Single Agent with Tools - Basic tool-calling pattern
+1. Single Agent with Tools - Basic tool-calling pattern (weather_agent)

-2. ReAct Agent - Reasoning and acting in loops
+2. ReAct Agent - Reasoning and acting in loops (kabuto_helpdesk_agent)

-3. Structured Output Agent - Returning formatted data
+3. Structured Output Agent - Returning formatted data (issue_formatter_agent)

-4. Planning Agent - Breaking down complex tasks
+4. Planning Agent - Breaking down complex tasks (task_decomposer_agent)

-5. Supervisor Agent - Coordinating multiple agents
+5. Multi-Agent Systems - Coordinating multiple agents (supervisor_agent, multi_agent)

 Each pattern is implemented with clear examples and documentation to help you understand when and how to use them.